njray/markdown-test/Markdown Cheat Sheet.md

 ![Administer emails settings](admin-instructions/admin-email.png)

-3. Code samples formatting needs to be fixed.
-Copy the code sample from the word doc and paste to the markdown code, surrounding it with the special code block characters (note these are not just single quotes, but the fancy curly quote
+## 3. Code samples formatting needs to be fixed.

-\`\`\`):
+Copy the code sample from the Word doc and paste to the markdown code, surrounding it with the special code block characters (note these are not just single quotes, but the fancy curly quote \`\`\`):

 \`\`\`